trickstercache/trickster/docs/developer/environment/README.md

 for verification purposes.

 You can stop the developer environment by running `make developer-stop`.
-To delete the developer environment, run `make developer-stop` which will destroy all data.
+To delete the developer environment, run `make developer-delete` which will destroy all data.